NUSTM/SemEval-2024_ECAC/README.md

 - **Slot 1: Emotion Cause Extraction**  In consideration of three modalities, extracting the corresponding cause utterances given the target emotion utterance, e.g., given the Disgust emotion in U5, to predict the cause utterance U5.
 - **Slot 2: Emotion-Cause Pair Extraction**  In consideration of three modalities, extracting all emotion-cause pairs in the conversation, where each pair contains an emotion utterance along with its emotion category and a cause utterance, e.g., (U5\_Disgust, U5).

-## Dataset
+## <span id="Dataset">Dataset</span>

+Training data are uploaded to [Google Drive](https://drive.google.com/drive/folders/1TIRBiL8z4ZnoxtuKM8pnjtm2BxB5mS4Y?usp=sharing).

-Training and validation data will be made available here for download.
+Evaluation data will be released on SemEval's timeline.

 ## Evaluation Metrics

 Similar to the previous works, we adopt Precision (P), Recall (R), and F1 as the evaluation metrics.

 Specifically, for Subtask 1 which involves the textual cause span, we adopt two strategies to determine whether the span is extracted correctly: Strict Match (the predicted span should be exactly the same as the annotated span) and Fuzzy Match (the predicted span and the annotated one overlap).

+## CodaLab

+TBD

 ## Organizers
 - [Rui Xia](http://www.nustm.cn/member/rxia/index.html)